 This TLP should be fairly self-contained, but some knowledge of crystal structures is assumed.
 It may be helpful to read the TLPs on Atomic Scale Structure Of Materials, Crystallography and also Ferroelectrics before you start this TLP.

 The direct piezoelectric effect was originally discovered in 1880 by Jacques and Pierre Curie.
-They did not come into widespread use until the first world war, when quartz was used in SONAR.
-This was replaced in the second world war by Barium Titanate, and this has become one of the most important piezoelectric materials in the world.
-They are both now commonly used in many ways.
+It did not come into widespread use until the first world war, when quartz was used in SONAR.
+This was replaced in the second world war by Barium Titanate, and later by lead-based piezoelectrics that are in widespread use today.

 When a piezoelectric is placed under a mechanical stress, the atomic structure of the crystal changes, such that ions in the structure separate, and a dipole moment is formed.
 For a net polarisation to develop, the dipole formed must not be cancelled out by other dipoles in the unit cell.
 To do this, the piezoelectric atomic structure must be non-centrosymmetric, i.e. there must be no centre of symmetry.
 Materials which are centrosymmetric, when placed under stress, experience symmetrical movement of ions, meaning there isn't a net polarisation.
 This can be seen in the following picture, in which there is an atom in a tetrahedral interstice.
 This material is ZnS, sphalerite, a Zn f.c.c. structure, which has an S atom in half of the tetrahedral interstices.